dulli/deichwave/README.md

 The **BBYCR** is a [purpose-built vehicle](#the-original-vehicle) used for outdoor parties on the move (e.g. for [Kohltouren](https://en.wikipedia.org/wiki/Gr%C3%BCnkohlessen) or the traditional hiking tour on [German Father's Days](https://en.m.wikipedia.org/wiki/Father%27s_Day#Germany)).
 It is equipped with speakers to play music (continously, without requiring interaction while also being able to easily adjust what playlists are used) and sound effects (on demand), as well as being lit up with addressable LED strips (in addition to providing a way to bring along sufficient amounts of beer).
 It uses a `Raspberry Pi 3` as its on-board computer.

 To power all this on a software level, `BBYCR.go` was born after multiple previous attempts that simple bolted together a bunch of Python scripts with existing software like `MPD`, `pigpio` and others.
-As this proved to be to difficult to setup (and use for non-technical friends that borrowed the vehicle) and also not robust enough to survive the, sometimes day-long, deployments it was first turned into multiple `Go` microservices that were again bolted onto the existing scripts and external software before being rewritten into its current form from scratch after two years of disappointing mid-party music failures.
+As this proved to be too difficult to setup (and use for non-technical friends that borrowed the vehicle) and also not robust enough to survive the, sometimes day-long, deployments, it was first turned into multiple `Go` microservices that were again bolted onto the existing scripts and external software before being rewritten into its current form from scratch after two years of disappointing mid-party music failures.

 This time it is supposed to be a portable monolith that can compile into a single executable, so that it is as easy as possible to deploy and can even be used directly from a thumb drive that contains the music and sound files that should be played.
 It also cross-compiles on (and for) Linux and Windows running on `ARM64` and `x64` platforms.
 So aside from the targeted `Raspberry Pi 3` on the original **BBYCR** you can even use it for your home-party on your regular laptop or wherever else you like.